 DISCUSSION:

 This protocol presents methods to discover differentially expressed genes due to photoperiodically induced diapause in A. albopictus.
-These methods have been optimized for A. albopictus, especially the rearing methods, which generally take six weeks from one laboratory generation to the next.
-This method could be adapted with modest adjustments to other mosquito species that exhibit photoperiodic diapause23.
-The rearing techniques in the example presented here demonstrate some variability in diapause incidence: for example, replicate SD2 shows lower (80%) diapause incidence than the remaining replicates (87.18% - 97.67%).
-This replicate also had the smallest sample size, so it is recommended to set aside a sufficient number of eggs for the diapause measurement in order to obtain an accurate result.
+The protocol is significant in that it uniquely combines mosquito rearing and bioinformatics techniques to make all experimental aspects of a molecular physiology program accessible to novice users – in particular for those focusing on the photoperiodic diapause response.
+Existing methods, to our knowledge, do not provide as much detail in the rearing protocol – which is often necessary to identify rearing mistakes - nor do they provide insight on experimental design during the rearing stage that will enable successful bioinformatic analysis downstream.
+The methods presented here have been optimized for A. albopictus, especially the rearing methods, which generally take six weeks from one laboratory generation to the next.
+However, in future applications this method could be adapted with modest adjustments to other mosquito species that exhibit photoperiodic diapause23.
+Furthermore, the general experimental design and bioinformatics workflow are applicable to the study of other polyphenisms.

 Several points not detailed in the protocol should be considered when rearing A. albopictus larvae.
-First, lighting in the photoperiod cabinets should be chosen with care.
+First, A. albopictus can be found in a wide variety of natural and artificial container habitats as described in previous papers36, 37.
+Used tire lots are a common source of larvae for establishing laboratory colonies.
+Populations collected above 32N latitude in North America can be expected to exhibit a strong diapause response13.
+The A. albopictus strain used in this protocol was collected from Manassas, VA, and was reared in a laboratory setting for more than eight generations prior to experimental manipulation.
+Second, lighting in the photoperiod cabinets should be chosen with care.
 Bulbs in cabinets with built-in lighting functions can cause temperature spikes within the cabinet when the lighting turns on or off.
 Anecdotal observation suggests these temperature spikes can disrupt the diapause response.
 To prevent this, built-in lighting functions should be disabled and cabinets should be equipped with a 4-watt cool-fluorescent bulb.
-Second, larvae are sensitive to H20 quality and food abundance.
+Third, larvae are sensitive to H20 quality and food abundance.
 Therefore, over-feeding may lead to bacterial accumulation and larval mortality.
-Third, although there is no clear published evidence that eggs are photosensitive15, anecdotal observations suggest that eggs from an SD photoperiod treatment exhibit slightly reduced diapause incidence when exposed to an LD photoperiod within 10 days of oviposition.
+Fourth, there are alternative methods to blood-feed adult female mosquitoes.
+Glass membranes are an alternative artificial membrane system38, 39, although the HemoTek system performs better in the authors’ experience.
+Live animals (usually chicken or rodent) can also be used38– in this case, it is essential to first obtain appropriate certification from your Institutional Animal Care and Use Committee (IACUC).
+Fifth, although there is no clear published evidence that eggs are photosensitive15, anecdotal observations suggest that eggs from an SD photoperiod treatment exhibit slightly reduced diapause incidence when exposed to an LD photoperiod within 10 days of oviposition.
 Thus, store both SD and LD eggs under SD conditions to produce a maximal diapause response in the SD eggs and avoid any confounding effect of photoperiod (SD vs. LD) during egg storage.